Critical transition in fast-rotating turbulence within highly elongated domains: Conclusions

 \section{Conclusions}

-The results presented in the sections above indicate that in fast-rotating turbulence within elongated domains, the transition from a strictly forward cascade to a split cascade (where part of the energy cascades inversely) is controlled by the parameter $\lambda$ given in (\ref{eq:def_lamb}).
-This result implies that if the limit of infinite domain height $h\to \infty$ is taken for fixed $Ro$, then $\lambda \to0$ and energy cascades forward as weak turbulence theory predicts.
+\NOTE{In this work we investigated fast-rotating turbulence in elongated domains using an asymptotic expansion.
+A linear stability calculation of a single triad of homochiral modes of our model predicted that there is a critical value of the control parameter $\lambda$ below which the 3-D modes ($q_\parallel\ne0$) become unstable.
+Based on the fact that the 3-D modes favour a forward cascade, while the 2-D modes ($q_\parallel=0$) favour an inverse cascade, a transition of the cascade direction was anticipated.
+Indeed, the numerical simulations presented in section \ref{sec:results} indicated that there is a transition from a strictly forward cascade to a split cascade (where part of the energy cascades inversely) as the parameter $\lambda$ given in (\ref{eq:def_lamb}) is varied.
+Since $\lambda$ is the only control parameter appearing in the reduced equations (\ref{eq:red_vert_mom_dissmod}, \ref{eq:red_vert_vort_dissmod}) that remains finite in the limits of infinite Reynolds number and infinite domain size, it uniquely determines the transition in the examined limit. } This result implies that if the limit of infinite domain height $h\to \infty$ is taken for fixed $Ro$, then $\lambda \to0$ and energy cascades forward.
 On the other hand, if the limit $Ro\to0$ is taken for a fixed domain height, then $\lambda \to \infty$ and an inverse cascade will be present.
 The fact that a transition to an inverse cascade is observed in the asymptotic limit $h\propto \Ro^{-1}\to \infty$, which is considered here numerically, confirms the theoretical arguments presented in section \ref{sec:theo_bg}.
-The phase space of rotating turbulence in the $(h,1/Ro$) plane, based on the present results is as depicted in figure \ref{fig:phase_space}.
-In the limit of infinite $Re$ and $\Lambda$ two phases exist, one where there is only forward cascade and one where there is a split cascade.
-They are separated by a critical line $h_c(Ro)$ that approaches the non-rotating critical height $h^*_c$ for $\Ro\to\infty$, while for small $Ro$, which is the limit examined in the present work, $h_c$ scales like $h_c=1/(Ro\lambda_c)$ with $\lambda_c \simeq 0.03$.
+The phase space of rotating turbulence in the $(h,1/Ro$) plane, based on the present results, is as depicted in figure \ref{fig:phase_space}.
+In the limit of infinite $Re$ and $\Lambda$ two phases exist, one where there is only a forward cascade and one where there is a split cascade.
+They are separated by a critical line $h_c(Ro)$ that approaches the known non-rotating critical height $h^*_c$ for $\Ro\to\infty$, while for small $Ro$, which is the limit examined in the present work, $h_c$ scales like $h_c=1/(Ro\lambda_c)$ with $\lambda_c \simeq 0.03$.

+\NOTE{It is worth noting that weak wave turbulence is not met in our system.
+This is because in our expansion the limit $h\to\infty$ is taken together with the limit $\Ro\to 0$, keeping $\lambda$ fixed, while for weak wave turbulence one must take $h\to\infty$ first and then $Ro\to 0$ \citep{nazarenko2011wave}.
+Even when the limit $\lambda\to \infty$ is taken in our reduced equations, one does not recover weak wave turbulence but rather 2-D (strong) turbulence \citep{gallet2015exact}.
+On the other hand, when the limit $\lambda\to 0$ is taken we do obtain wave turbulence that cascades energy forward, but which is not weak since $\lambda \ll1$ implies that the wave periods are of the same order or longer than the eddy turnover time.
+Turbulence in our system is thus always strong.}